ductrl/CommitGate/README.md

 # CommitGate

 An AI-powered security gate for Git.
-On every `git commit` — or every `git push` — CommitGate scans your changes and **blocks them** before secrets or risky code ever reach your history.
+On every `git commit` or every `git push`, CommitGate scans your changes and **blocks them** before secrets or risky code ever reach your history.

 ---